request/request-promise/README.md

 	- Added the `.promise()` method for advanced Bluebird API usage *(Thanks to @devo-tox for his feedback in [issue #27](https://github.com/request/request-promise/issues/27))*
 - v0.3.0 (2014-11-10)
-	- Carefully rewritten from scratch to make Request-Promise a [drop-in replacement for Request](#request-promise-is-a-drop-in-replacement-for-request)
+	- Carefully rewritten from scratch to make Request-Promise a drop-in replacement for Request

-### Version 0.2.x Branch

-- v0.2.7 (2014-11-17)
-	- Fixed http method shortcuts like `rp.get(...)` when used with passing an options object *(Thanks to @hjpbarcelos for reporting this in [issue #29](https://github.com/request/request-promise/issues/29))*
-- v0.2.6 (2014-11-09)
-	- When calling `rp.defaults(...)` the passed `resolveWithFullResponse` option is not always overwritten by the default anymore.
-	- The function passed as the `transform` option now also gets the full response as the second parameter.
-The new signature is: `function (body, response) { }`
-	  *(Thanks to @khankuan for his feedback in [issue #24](https://github.com/request/request-promise/issues/24))*
-	- If the transform function throws an exception it is caught and the promise is rejected with it.
-- v0.2.5 (2014-11-06)
-	- The Request instance which is wrapped by Request-Promise is exposed as `rp.request`.
-	  *(Thanks to @hjpbarcelos for his feedback in [issue #23](https://github.com/request/request-promise/issues/23))*

 ## MIT Licensed